williamkapke/allow/README.md

-[allow](http://williamkapke.github.com/allow) is a small framework for validating javascript objects against a [propex](https://propex.org) and a `Validator` object.
+[allow](http://williamkapke.github.com/allow) is a small, yet powerful, framework for validating javascript objects against a [propex](https://propex.org) and a `Validator` object.